mariusavram123/cisco-notes/ENCOR/STP-spanning-tree-protocol.md

 		conf t
 		 spanning-tree vlan <id> hello-time <hello-time>
 		```
+		- This timer matters only when this switch is the root bridge

+		- If the switch is not the root bridge, the hello timer is not in effect

 	- **Forward delay**: This is the ammount of time that a port stays in listening and learning state

 		- The default value is 15 seconds